 What Are My Startup Costs?

-Wienerschnitzel is an affordable opportunity in the booming QSR segment
+A Wienerschnitzel franchise is a low cost, affordable opportunity in the booming QSR segment

 If you’re passionate about owning a business, what’s stopping you from making the leap?
 Since our founding in 1961, Wienerschnitzel has helped hundreds of entrepreneurs thrive in business — in fact, many of our franchise owners have been with us so long that now their children own Wienerschnitzel restaurants.
 This track record of helping franchisees realize their dreams and become financially independent through business ownership is what makes Wienerschnitzel so unique in the franchise industry.